Maanaadu: Theatrical

-Maanadu was earlier scheduled for a theatrical release on 14 May 2021 (Eid-al-Fitr) but due to the extensive post-production activities the film's released was postponed to August 2021, which was further delayed due to the COVID-19 restrictions.
+Maanadu was reportedly scheduled for a theatrical release on 14 May 2021 (Eid-al-Fitr) but due to the extensive post-production activities the film's released was postponed to August 2021, which was further delayed due to the COVID-19 restrictions.
 On 11 September 2021, it was announced that the film would be released in five Indian languages on 4 November 2021, during Diwali.
 Suresh Kamatchi said that the extensive visual effects work delayed the post-production process, thereby resulting in the film being scheduled for release on that date.

-However, on 18 October 2021, he announced that the film will be postponed to 25 November 2021, in order to ensure a wider release and large number of screens being provided for the film, thereby avoiding clash with Rajinikanth-starrer Annaatthe (2021), which also scheduled for release on the same day.
-The decision was made to avoid losses for the stake holders involved, according to the producer Suresh Kamatchi.
-Furthermore, the issues revolving over the film's copyrights and Silambarasan's refusal to dub for the film, citing his pending renumeration, were the reasons for the delay.
+However, on 18 October 2021, he announced that the film will be postponed to 25 November 2021, in order to ensure a wider release and large number of screens being provided for the film, thereby avoiding clash with Annaatthe (2021), which also scheduled for release on the same day.
+The decision was made to avoid losses for the stake holders involved, according to Suresh Kamatchi.
+Furthermore, the issues revolving over the film's copyrights and Silambarasan's refusal to dub for the film, citing his pending remuneration, were the reasons for the delay.

 Distribution

 The Tamil Nadu theatrical rights were acquired by Subbiah Shanmugham of SSI Productions.
-Seyons International acquired the rights for distributing the film in countries such as United States, Canada, United Kingdom, Europe, Australia and Africa.
+Seyons International acquired the rights for distributing the film in regions such as United States, Canada, United Kingdom, Europe, Australia and Africa.
 Scandinavian Tamil Media Group AS acquired the rights for distributing the film in countries such as Norway, Sweden and Denmark.
 DMY Productions and BMN acquired the theatrical marketing rights in Malaysia and Sri Lanka regions.
 United India Exports purchased the distribution rights in Singapore and Gulf regions respectively.

 Allu Aravind's Geetha Arts had acquired the rights of the film to be presented in Andhra Pradesh and Telangana regions, which was called off in favour of a Telugu remake.
 In mid-November, it was reported Great India Films will distribute the film in the United States.
 The theatrical rights in Kerala, were purchased by Mukesh R. Mehta of E4 Entertainment.
 AV Media Consultancy purchased the Karnataka theatrical rights, while UFO Moviez acquired the distribution rights in North India.

 Home media

-The post-theatrical streaming rights of the film were bought by SonyLIV, and it was premiered through the streaming service on 24 December 2021, four weeks after the film's theatrical premiere.
+The post-theatrical streaming rights of the film were bought by SonyLIV, and it began streaming there from 24 December 2021, four weeks after the film's theatrical premiere.
 Initially, Kalaignar TV was reported to acquire the satellite rights, but it was later sold to Star Vijay.